TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 # 105978: 0000000000309830  2248 FUNC    GLOBAL DEFAULT   12 RevertSecurityContext
 ```

-We need to set the following environment variables to properly configure Kerberos:
+We need to set the following environment variables to configure Kerberos properly:

 | name | meaning | example |
 |-|-|-|